tyskdm/codegs/README.md

 [Current version] Command line option `-s`/`--source` or project directory.<br/>
 [Futher version] Or specified in `package.json`.

 - One or more files/directories are able to set.
-Those files should be under he project directory.
+Those files should be under the project directory.
 - If not set by commandline option, Code.gs use project directory as source directory.